ol-pg/ol-pg/README.md

-### Всем привет 👋
+### Hello everyone 👋

-Меня зовут Оля и я дата инженер.
+My name is Olga and I'm a Data engineer.

-- 👷🏻‍♀️ Хочу разобраться с новыми фреймворками
+- 👷🏻‍♀️ I want to learn new frameworks
-- 🐍 Учусь красиво писать на python
+- 🐍 Learn to write beautifully in python
 - ♑️ please be patient i'm a capricorn

 <div>